Geoff Stults: Acting career

 Stults started his acting career at the age of seven by doing commercials alongside his brother George.
 He appeared on Everybody Loves Raymond as a mailman in the episode "What's with Robert?"
 He landed his first major role in 2002 as Ben Kinkirk, a fireman at the department in which Mary Camden was training and Mary's soon-to-be new love interest, on the show 7th Heaven.
 The role of Ben's brother, Kevin Kinkirk, was portrayed by George Stults, his real life brother.
 Stults portrayed Eddie Latekka for two seasons on the popular ABC drama series October Road.

-His first major film role came in 2004, when he played the male lead in the female action-comedy D.E.B.S. (where he met his future co-star on The Finder, Michael Clarke Duncan).
+His first major film role came in 2004, when he played Bobby in the women-led action-comedy D.E.B.S. (where he met his future co-star on The Finder, Michael Clarke Duncan).

 Since then, Stults has had memorable roles in the hit movies Wedding Crashers and The Break-Up, as well as the films The Express: The Ernie Davis Story, She's Out Of My League, and L!fe Happens.

-In 2010, Stults played Dan (an amalgamation of the book's popular characters El Bingeroso/PWJ/GoldenBoy) in the film adaptation of I Hope They Serve Beer In Hell.
+In 2010, Stults played Dan (an amalgamation of the book's popular characters El Bingeroso/PWJ/GoldenBoy) in the film adaptation of I Hope They Serve Beer in Hell.
 He starred in the short-lived ABC television series Happy Town and appeared on How I Met Your Mother.

 At the 2011 network upfronts, Fox announced that it picked up the Bones spin-off, The Finder, starring Stults in the lead role of Walter Sherman (a.k.a.
 The Finder), an Iraq war veteran who, after a brain injury from an exploding IED, was left with the extraordinary skill of finding anybody or anything.
 The show co-starred Duncan, Mercedes Masohn, and Maddie Hasson.
 It premiered January 12, 2012, as a mid-season replacement for Bones.
 The show was canceled and the final episode aired on May 11, 2012.

 He went on to star as Sgt.
 Pete Hill on Enlisted.

 Stults later guest starred on Stargirl as Courtney Whitmore's father Sam Kurtis.

 He also played the recurring role of Mitch in the hit Netflix series Grace and Frankie.

 Most recently, he played Mark McCullough (opposite Reese Witherspoon) on Little Fires Everywhere, Marco Strzalkowski (opposite Kate Beckinsale) on Guilty Party, and Jake Davis (opposite Jennifer Garner) on The Last Thing He Told Me.

 Recent film roles include Only the Brave, 12 Strong, and Sierra Burgess Is a Loser.